mattae/snl-demo/README.md

 ---

+## Note
+If you don't want to go through the stress of project setup and building, you can install the plugins in the [built_plugins](files/built_plugins) folder.
+You Should install [AI Services](files/built_plugins/ai-services-1.0.0.jar) and [Dashboard Services](files/built_plugins/dashboard-services-1.0.0.jar) first and the other in any order.
+A better option is to `zip` all the files and install the zipped file and the system will install them in the correct order

+---

 This guide provides a comprehensive overview of the SNL platform's plugin development process.
 For further assistance, refer to the provided documentation or reach out to the development team.